emergenzeHack/ukrainehelp.emergenzehack.info/en/opendata.md

 :---------------|:---------------|:---------------|:---------------|:---------------|:---------------|:---------------
 {% for member in site.data.opendata %} {{member.Nome}} | [Dataset]({{member.Dataset}}) | {{member.Licenza}} | [Link Licenza]({{member.Linklicenza}}) | [Fonte]({{member.Fonte}}) | {{member.Formato}} | {{member.Note}}
 {% endfor %}

-If you have a service that can use the FEED RSS you can use also [this feed rss](http://feeds.feedburner.com/covid19ita_segnalazioni) or [this feed of most important news](https://script.google.com/macros/s/AKfycbxTuPFn9ePZOhI7et2f8nSPjkjlhd9zqHth9sOVYRZ6Va09zmE/exec).